oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 ### Prerequisites

-* Completion of the first lab
+* Completion of the first workshop

 ## Task 1: Become familiar with the layout of a resource homepage